cjavad/discord-rss/README.md

     }

     // entry is a single entry made by Parser#toEntries()
-    // should return the data sent via axios for example a discord webhook
+    // should return a discord embed object
     // https://discord.com/developers/docs/resources/webhook#execute-webhook
-    toRequest (entry) {
+    toEmbed (entry) {

     }
 }